guyoron/location_taxonomize/README.txt

 Location taxonomize will "associate" itself with one vocabulary you choose, and fill that vocabulary with data from the Location module.
 To set up:

-1. Install the module as you would any Drupal module
+1. Install the module as you would any Drupal module.
+Install also at least one of the source modules to enable integration with either Location or Address Field
 2. Navigate to the configuration page (admin/config/location_taxonomize)
-3. You will first need to initialize your Location Vocabulary.
+3. You will first need to initialize your Location Vocabulary:
+4. Choose a source module: either Location or Address Field.
 4. Choose an initialization method.
 You have two choices:
     A)  Create a new Location Vocabulary.
 If you choose this, a new vocabulary will be created for you, with the name 'location_taxonomize', and this vocabulary will